marixko/academia-hugo/content/home/hero.md

 +++
 ## **Hello there!**

 In this webpage you will find information about myself, my research in Astronomy and more.
-Feel free to contact me!
+I am looking for students to work with machine learning applications on large-sky survey data.
+Feel free to contact me if you are interested!